 Airlines are still raking in that extra revenue (and likely more of it) by shifting the cost into fares that can actually be changed or canceled for free – pricier main cabin fares, not the cheapest basic economy tickets.
-And from simple domestic flights to transatlantic trips to Europe, airlines keep charging more and more for the fares that actually get those free change and cancellation policies.
+And from simple domestic flights to transatlantic trips to Europe, airlines keep charging more and more for the fares that actually benefit from those free change and cancellation policies.

 In just the last few years, we've seen changes like:

-- Basic economy was once limited in scope (and it practically disappeared during the pandemic), but it's officially spread worldwide: You'll now find these restrictive fares even on the longest flights to Asia and Australia
+• Basic economy was once limited in scope (and it practically disappeared during the pandemic), but it's officially spread worldwide: You'll now find these restrictive fares even on the longest flights to Asia and Australia

-- The price to avoid basic economy has steadily increased from an extra $50 or so roundtrip within the U.S. to an upcharge of $80 or more
+• The price to avoid basic economy has steadily increased from an extra $50 or so roundtrip within the U.S. to an upcharge of $80 or more

-So while you will no longer see $200-plus change fees listed with airlines like American, Delta, JetBlue, or United, those carriers haven't really given up on them.
-Airlines didn't cross out the $2.8 billion they made in change fees alone in 2019 out of the goodness of their hearts.
+What, you thought the airlines would simply cross out the $2.8 billion they made in change fees alone in 2019 out of the goodness of their hearts?
+No chance.

 Instead, they're building that fee into the fare structure itself – a more opaque method that escapes travelers' notice, making it easier to quietly charge more and more.
 And since the vast majority of passengers don't buy the cheapest basic fares, it could be an even bigger money maker in the long run.